dogadogan/BrightMarker/README.md

 ## #3 Image processing with OpenCV

+- Coming soon!
-Once you have 3D printed your object embedding your QR or AurUco BrightMarker, you are ready to detect and read it.
+- Once you have 3D printed your object embedding your QR or AurUco BrightMarker, you are ready to detect and read it.

 ### Detecting and reading the codes

 - You can use Terminal or PyCharm to run the decoder demos both for QR and ArUco.
-- Have Python 3 and pip3 pre-installed on your system link for this is here version 3.10 or greater should work just fine.
+- Have Python 3 and pip3 pre-installed on your system (version 3.10 or greater should work just fine).
-- Run the following command in the Terminal:
+- Run the following command in the Terminal, in case you do not have these packages available in your environment:

-  * pip install numpy opencv-contrib-python dbr
+   `pip install numpy opencv-contrib-python dbr`

-- Or in PyCharm navigate to File > Settings > Project > Python Interpreter > Install packages (click the plus sign) and install the following packages:
+   or in PyCharm navigate to File > Settings > Project > Python Interpreter > Install packages (click the plus sign) and install the following packages:

    * numpy
    * opencv-contrib-python
    * dbr

 **Instructions**

 - Navigate to  > .py
 - Open the file in an editor
-- Navigate to line 22 and confirm that CAMERA_STREAM is the same as the IR webcam ID
+- Navigate to line 22 and confirm that `CAMERA_STREAM` is the same as the IR webcam ID
-  * CAMERA_STREAM = 1 works, depending on the computer.
+  * `CAMERA_STREAM = 1` works, depending on the computer.
 On some computers, it can be 0, 1, or 2, etc. based on whether there is one or more internal webcams.
 - You should see a window popup on your screen if everything went alright

 ## #4 Mobile detection with OnePlus 8 Pro

-- **Raul**: LED attachment, circuit file, list of components
-- refer to RGM vision app?
+- Coming soon!

 ## #5 AR/VR detection module